 The Museum of Brisbane is highly regarded for its innovation and contemporary international practice and has won a number of major awards during its brief history.
 The Museum has twice been awarded the top honour at the prestigious Queensland Museum and Gallery Achievement Awards, as well as major National Trust of Queensland Awards.

-The Museum of Brisbane is located on level 3, City Hall, Brisbane City, and is open 10am to 5pm daily.
+The Museum of Brisbane is open from 10am to 5pm daily.
 Admission is free.

 To find out more about the Museum of Brisbane, including current exhibitions, please visit www.museumofbrisbane.com.au.